HL7/fhir-gender-harmony/input/pagecontent/model.md

 or Gender (RSG), Name to Use (NtU), and Pronouns.

-With the exception of one addition (Recorded Sex or Gender attribute = type with datatype = code or constrained text), the model included in this implementation guide is exactly in the published Gender Harmony informative specification.
+With the exception of one addition (Recorded Sex or Gender attribute = type with datatype = code or constrained text) and one deletion (International Equivalent Recorded Sex or Gender), the model included in this implementation guide is exactly as it is in the published Gender Harmony informative specification.
 The addition was made to clarify and cover the original intent of Record Sex or Gender, including the ability to specify the type or category of sex or gender that is recorded (e.g., Sex Assigned At Birth).
+The deletion was made in response to ballot feedback that the RSG value element is a CodeableConcept which supports "translation" of local code values to other (international) code systems.

 Each of the following sections is structured to align with the UML Model in Figure 1 and provides a definition, description, usage notes (if